2024

 2002

-Vietnamese Handmade Dó Paper, Dry Powder Pigment, Photographs
+Traditional Vietnamese Handmade Dó Paper, Dry Powder Pigment, Photographs

-Selected paintings were created in 2002 when I first started using Dó paper to create artwork.
+Selected paintingswere created in 2002 when I first started using Dó paper to create artwork.

 In this series, I engaged in experimentation with Dó paper, exploring techniques like applying powder pigment to stain the paper akin to dyeing cloth, as well as incorporating methods such as cutting out holes and tearing the paper.